On-Call Scheduling (Starter Feature)

 Troubleshooting

-- On-Call menu missing: on-call scheduling is plan-gated (Pro+).
+- On-Call unavailable: schedule creation is plan-gated.
 If your plan doesn’t include it, you’ll see an upgrade screen.

 - No one is assigned: ensure the schedule is active, has members, and is linked to the correct status page.